Kenny Hall (basketball)

-Kenneth Michael Hall (born April 10, 1990) is an American professional basketball player for Atenas de Córdoba of the Liga Nacional de Básquet.
+Kenneth Michael Hall (born April 10, 1990) is an American former professional basketball player.
 He played college basketball at University of Tennessee with the Tennessee Volunteers from 2009 until 2013.
 Hall entered the 2013 NBA draft but was not selected in the draft's two rounds.

 High school career

 Hall played high school basketball at Redan, where he was coached by Dalton Greene.
 He was rated by Scout.com as a four-star prospect, the No. 9 power forward in the country and the No. 29 overall prospect nationally in the class of 2009.
 As a junior at Redan in 2008, he averaged 25 points and 13 rebounds per game while leading the Raiders to a 14-win season.
 He also participated in the USA Basketball Under-18 Trials in Washington, D.C., during the summer of 2008.
 As a senior, Hall averaged 21 points and 10 rebounds in 2009, leading Redan to an 18–4 record and earning second-team Class 5A All-State honors.